Market intelligence for international student recruitment from ICEF

-US suspends immigration processing for applicants from 39 travel ban countries – but F, J, and M visa processing will continue
+US suspends immigration processing for nationals from 39 travel ban countries – but F, J, and M visa processing will continue

-In 2025, the US government imposed, then extended, travel bans and restrictions affecting nationals from countries deemed high-risk in terms of the protection of American interests and security.
+In 2025, the US government imposed, then extended, travel bans and restrictions affecting nationals from countries deemed to be a risk to American interests and security.
 As of this writing, the list – detailed in Presidential Proclamation (PP) 10998 – is now 39 countries long, including 19 countries whose citizens’ entry to the US is barred and 19 whose citizens face restrictions on entry.
 The remaining affected group (fully barred) are people who attempt to enter with Palestinian Authority-issued travel documents.

 The travel ban and restrictions affect incoming visitors, workers, and students.
 But the list has other purposes as well.
 Effective immediately, if a visa holder already in the US is from one of the countries on the list, they face massive hurdles to their ability to secure or extend desired immigration benefits.
 According to the US Department of Homeland Security’s policy memorandum, "Hold and Review of USCIS Benefit Applications Filed by Aliens from Additional High-Risk Countries,” they will see their application land in a pile called “adjudicative hold.”
 In other words, their application will not be processed in the foreseeable future.